Contents

 MAST boosts your distributed platform utilization

-the percentages by which the execution times of all involved
+are the percentages by which the execution times of all

-operations may grow while keeping the system schedulable, or
+involved operations may grow while keeping the system

 A fully design-oriented tool